What is Cloud Computing – A guide for beginners

 SaaS (Software as a Service)

 In SaaS, providers host the application and user interactions with the interface on a browser.
-In SaaS, a customer never worries about storage, application.
+In SaaS, a customer never worries about storage or application.
 Only the SaaS provider is responsible for everything.
 The vendor takes the complete responsibility for the entire system.
-Office 365, Google Docs is the example of SaaS model.
+Office 365, and Google Docs the examples of the SaaS model.

 Benefits of SaaS